iamvar/math/README.md

 $result = bcdiv(bcsub(bcadd($a, bcmul($b, $c)), $d), $e);
 ```

-That is where BcParser tool becomes useful:
+That is where this tool becomes useful:

 With registered helpers functions, you can just use